srajma/xatra/README.md

 from xatra.territory_library import NORTH_INDIA

 # No need to create a map object - just start adding elements!
-# A FlagMap is automatically created on first use.
+# A Map is automatically created on first use.

 xatra.BaseOption("OpenStreetMap", default=True)
 xatra.BaseOption("Esri.WorldImagery")